robert-westenberger/knowledgebase/book-notes/computer-systems-a-programmers-perspective/a-tour-of-computer-systems.md

 3. The assember will translate the assembly code into machine language instructions, packages it in a form known as a relocatable object program.
 At this point it is a binary file.

 4. The linker will link called functions that are part of the standard C library.
 The result is a hello file, which is an executable object file that is ready to be loaded into memory and executed by the system.

+### Hardware organization of a System

+Buses transfer fixed-size chunks of bytes known as words (8 bytes, 64 bits on a x86-64 system.
+I/O devices (mouses, hard disk, display) are connected to the I/O bus through controllers or adapters.
+Main memory is a temporary storage device that holds both a program and the data it manipulates while the processor is e xecuting the program.
+The CPU executres / interprets the instructions stored in main memory.